NCKU-CSIE-Project-Design/site/README.md

-# Korean Personal Color Analysis
+# Korean Personal Color Analytics

 A web application for analyzing personal colors using AI.